JMBoggess/Split-Flap-Clock/README.md

 # Components

 ## 14-Flap Split-Flap Display
 The split-flap displays were designed primarily from [Scott Bezek's work](https://github.com/scottbez1/splitflap).
-The primary alteration is mine is a 14-flap version since I am primarily interested in displaying numbers.
+My primary alteration is a 14-flap version since I am primarily interested in displaying numbers.
 I found 14 flaps was a good compromise in reducing the overall dimensions while leaving enough room for certain components (e.g. magnet in the spool section for the Hall sensor).
 The overall dimensions of each display is:
 - Width: 90mm
 - Height: 133mm
 - Depth: 60mm

+## Split-Flap Electronics
+- Shift-bit Register (2) - used with the four digit displays
+- 28BYJ-48 Stepper Motors (5)
+- Driver Boards (5)
+- Hall Monitors (5)

+## LED
+Used to indicate program status
+- 1 LED
+- 220 Ohm resistor

+## Buttons
+Allows user to interact with the clock
+- 2 buttons
+  - Control Configuration mode
+  - Manually run NTP Time Update mode

+## Slide Switch
+Used as an on/off switch

 # Source Code